x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### prepared

 *String*.
-A timestamp indicating when the message was prepared and formatted according to the ISO-8601 standard.
+A timestamp, formatted according to the ISO-8601 standard, indicating when the message was prepared.
 Example:

     "prepared": "2012-05-04T03:30:00Z"